-The last working lineup of the band was:
+The last working lineup of the band Tony and the Torpedoes was:

 Tony Uribe - Vocals & Guitar (Arizona Blues Hall Of Fame member)